sandiedu/Paper-ICISS-2025/README.md

-# A Comparative Study of Regression Models for Assessing Clean Architecture in Python-based Projects
+# An Empirical Comparison of Regression Algorithms for Quantifying Clean Architecture in Python Codebases

 This repository contains the dataset, source code, and experimental results for the research paper titled:

-**"A Comparative Study of Regression Models for Assessing Clean Architecture in Python-based Projects"**
+**"An Empirical Comparison of Regression Algorithms for Quantifying Clean Architecture in Python Codebases"**
 Submitted to **ICISS 2025 ITB Bandung** and publicly available for transparency, reproducibility, and community collaboration.

 ## 📌 Overview